|Holliday Dyes and Chemicals Works Demolition-April 2003

 “I was 18 when I started there in l956 in the labs.
 I became a production chemist.
 Product Manager, and finally Audit Manager for Health and Safety.
 I left in ‘99.

 I enjoyed working there, and made many friends over the years.
 In 1976 I got involved with the production of acrylic dyestuffs.
-They started with a deep vivid purpley red; eventually they were
+They started with a deep vivid purpley red; eventually they

-making over a dozen such dyes.”
+were making over a dozen such dyes.”
 Tony Wilcox.

 “I started as a lab assistant in 1964 and progressed to chemist by ‘76.
 I ran three production units in the ‘70’s and became a project chemist, helping install new plant.
 Eventually I became

 Production Planning manager.
 In the early ‘90’s the computerisation was updated to include all stock, all dye recipes, sales, export, finances, costings and production plant.
-We started looking
+We started

-at systems in ‘91 and by ‘95 we were actually implementing after trialing, so that be the end of that year the entire site was on line.
-So that was the end of the specialist holding his own
+looking at systems in ‘91 and by ‘95 we were actually implementing after trialing, so that be the end of that year the entire site was on line.
+So that was the end of the specialist holding his

-knowledge as an isolated expert.
+own knowledge as an isolated expert.
 By the late ‘90’s all the “knowledge” was networked throughout the plant."
 Dennis Lowery.

 "I actually worked as an apprentice electrician at L B Hollidays for a year in (approx) 1972.
 It put me off electricity for life.
-Apart from the new Azo plant the rest of the site was on its way to being
+Apart from the new Azo plant the rest of the site was on its way to

-one man carried out of there, dead (heart attack I think).
+and I saw one man carried out of there, dead (heart attack I think).

 After working in some of the colour sheds you would take a shower after work and then go to sleep in your bed at night and in the morning your bed linen was multi coloured!